Hel semesterbostad

 Outdoor Description

-There is further seating/picnic area with table and chairs in the orchard a lovely spot to relax, listen to the birds, watch the lambs play and enjoy the views over the stunning surrounding countryside where red deer are frequent visitors.
-You are welcome to help yourselves to apples from the trees when they are in season or fruit from the well stocked allotment.
+There is further seating/picnic area with table and chairs in the orchard a lovely spot to relax, listen to the birds, watch the lambs play and enjoy the views over the stunning surrounding countryside where red deer are frequent visitors, you can even order a freshly made cream tea to enjoy in the orchard or for any other location inside or out of the chapel.
+You are welcome to help yourselves to apples from the oorchard when they are in season or fruit and vegetables from the well stocked allotment.
 Guests are able to make use of the fields and river frontage that surround the chapel and belong to the owners.

 Secure locked cycle storage is also available on request.